KokoDoko/ComfyGPT/README.md

 ## History

 If `use_history` is ON, then the OpenAI API call receives the previously generated ideas in the context.
-You could use this in your instructions.
+You can use this in your instructions to get more variation, to create a narrative, or to highlight different subjects in a larger world.

 > History is a global variable, so multiple GPT nodes will share it.